erwinmedina/Lexer/README.md

 Parses through input file. | Slightly redundant with catch/try; implement better solution.
 Ignores comments + line breaks. | Not designed for duplicate/back-to-back chars [e.g. "==" or "//"].
 Tokenizes every lexeme. | Doesn't handle text in strings [e.g. "Hello there"].
+|| Doesn't handle if an identifier/number is the very last lexeme.